ToCSharp/BrowsersDevToolsExample/README.md

    await asyncChromeDriver.Connect();
 ```

 Then change some files.
 Or take DevTools frontend from chromium project.
 And enable http proxy.
+It will try to find file in local dir, or load it from Chrome.
 ```csharp
    var dir = tbDevToolsFilesDir.Text;
    if (string.IsNullOrWhiteSpace(dir)) dir = Directory.GetCurrentDirectory();